lilingang/docker/owncloud/README.md

 # How to use this image
 ## SSL Certificate
 A certificate is required to use this image.
-1. create a new folder for the certificate
+1. Create a new folder for the certificate
 2. Make sure that the certificate file name is `chain.pem` and domain key is `domain.key`

 ## Start btsync
 Starting the owncloud instance:
 ```